Bumeranghc/slurm-tf-final-project/README.md

 export TF_VAR_vm_image_tag=1
 ```
 ## For Packer with Ansible provisioner under Ubuntu
-Add to /etc/ssh/ssh_config the next lines:
+Add to /etc/ssh/ssh_config the next lines if you have problems with ssh connection for Ansible:
 ```
 PubkeyAcceptedAlgorithms ssh-rsa
 HostkeyAlgorithms ssh-rsa